When should I apply?

 How much will the program cost and is financial aid available?

-Go to this page for specific details about tuition and financial aid and review this pdf for other ideas and options.
+Go to this page for specific details about tuition and financial aid and review the DMin Tuition and Financial Aid (PDF) for other ideas and options.

 Students in the DMin program are encouraged to pursue private loans, grants and scholarships.
 Our program is not eligible for federal student loans.